NyxHexen/CI_MS1_THH/readme.md

 I wanted to keep the design minimalistic, and content to the point, but add extra functionality where possible to enhance the overal experience.

 ### Target Audience

-The bar's primary demographic is people interested in video games and e-sports.
+- People interested in video games or esports;
+- People looking for a cocktail bar;
+- People looking for bar that offers food;
+- People who want to be part of a community;

 ### User Stories
 1. As a new customer I would like to learn what The Hexen Hut is and what it offers.